Trinasust41/WIshBin/README.md

 # WishBin
 Our project- WishBin is an API-based e-commerce website with a range of services and features.
-This is mainly a MERN-stack project
+This is mainly a MERN-stack project.
+In this project therr are three apis: e-commerce, bank, and supplier.
+In our project the e-commerce api is built in the folder called api.
+Bank and Supplier apis are built up in BankandSupplier folder.

 # Project-Members